balancer/balancer-api/README.md

 - `/tokens/{chainId}` - Returns a JSON array of all known tokens of that chain
 - `/tokens/update/` - Runs the worker lambda that for every known token, fetches the latest price (in the chains native asset) from coingecko and saves it in the database.

-- `/check-wallet` - Used to perform sanctions checks with TRM.
+- `/check-wallet` - Used to perform sanctions checks with Chainalysis.
 - `/tenderly/contracts/encode-states` - Encodes state information with Tenderly
 - `/tenderly/simulate` - Simulate a transaction with Tenderly
 - `/hal-webhook` - Receives events from hal.xyz